BE YOUR WHOLE SELF AT MIT

 So our students also need an in-depth understanding of human complexities — the political, cultural, and economic realities that shape our existence — as well as fluency in the powerful forms of thinking and creativity cultivated by the humanities, arts, and social sciences.

 MIT’s curriculum has evolved significantly over the past fifty years to require all undergraduates to spend substantial time on subjects like literature, languages, economics, music, philosophy, and history.
-In fact, every MIT undergraduate takes a minimum of eight such classes — nearly 25% of their total class time.
+In fact, every MIT undergraduate takes a minimum of eight such classes — nearly half of their required class time.